mmider/BridgeSDEInference.jl/docs/blocking.md

 [back to README](../README.md)
 # Blocking
-Currently only two choices of blocking are available:
+Currently two choices of blocking are available:
 * No blocking at all, in which case
 ```julia
 𝔅 = NoBlocking()